 - Clear cache in your browser.
 Take Chrome, for example, you’ll need to go to Settings and find Clear browsing data.
 Clear all of your browsing histories, cookies and caches then reopen your browser.
 The steps for other browsers are similar.

 For most browsers, the hotkey to clear browsing data is Ctrl and Shift and Delete.

 - Disable your browser’s extensions.
 Look for unused or suspicious ones.
 You can disable the extensions one at a time to test the issue.
 If you find Twitch doesn’t freeze anymore after you disable a particular extension, then you know this extension is the problem.
 Consider uninstalling it or updating it then test the issue.

 - If you use Chrome, try turning off the hardware acceleration.

-If adjusting your browser’s settings doesn’t solve your problem, try the next fix below.
+If adjusting your browser’s settings doesn’t solve your problem, move on to the next fix.

 Consider using a VPN when your Twitch keeps freezing.
-When your web server is overcrowded, you can use a VPN to avoid a slow Internet connection.
+When your web server is overcrowded, you can use a VPN to avoid Internet throttling.
 Among all the options on the market, our best pick is NordVPN.
-It’s known for its fast speeds and top security features.
-Many use NordVPN for video streaming, such as on Netflix, Hulu, and of course, Twitch, and have given high ratings to it.
+It’s known for its fast speed and top security features.
+Many use NordVPN for video streaming, such as on Netflix, Hulu, and of course, Twitch, and have given high ratings to the service.